 Participants enrolled in this course will learn the latest cardiopulmonary resuscitation techniques as well as the following

-- How to provide effect high quality CPR
+- How to provide effective high quality CPR

 - The American Heart Association Chain of Survival

-- The latest artificial respiration techinques for adult, child and infant victims
+- The latest artificial respiration techniques for adult, child, and infant victims

 - Complications associated with CPR